 Can I have an Iron Infusion whilst I’m pregnant?

-Ferinject® can be given after the 1st trimester.
+Depending on the product iron can be given after the 1st trimester.
 Please consult your doctor on your suitability for an iron infusion.

 Can children have iron infusions?

 The minimum age for an iron infusion 18years unless referred by a paediatrician.

 Can I bring a family member or friend with me?

 Due to the size of the suite we limit the family/friends to one person.

 Are there any side effects with IV iron?